 Q: Are moths important for the ecosystem?

 A: Yes, moths play a crucial role in the ecosystem.
-They are important pollinators, and they serve as a food source for many animals, including birds, bats, and other insects.
+Which means they are important pollinators, and they serve as a food source for many animals, including birds, bats, and other insects.
 Moth caterpillars also play a role in nutrient cycling by feeding on plants and returning nutrients to the soil.

 Conclusion: The Ingenious Strategies for Moth Survival